criston-lee/mag-7-backtesting/README.md

 • Maximum Drawdown

 # Submission
-Upload the project to GitHub and share the link to
+Upload the project to GitHub and share the link to hr@banksidecap.com

+# Instructons
+• Please use Python for the entre project, you can either code in Python fle or Jupyter Notebook
+• Please refrain from using any backtestng framework (i.e., Backtestng.py, Backtrader and etc)
+• Please adhere to clean code and best sofware practce